poc7667/TOEFL_notebook/integration_writing.md

 - The final/last statement that the teacher indicates/ is that [SENTENCE]
     - [But in the reading article] the authoer states that [SENTENCE]
-    -  As a result, the teacher __contends that__
+    -  As a result, the teacher __contends that__ [OPINION]
+    -  general TV viewers actually prefer light topics __rather than__ serious lecture for after-dinner viewing

-- In conslusion, the points made in this lecture contrast with [those mentioned in the reading]
+- In conslusion, the points made in this lecture __contrast with__ [those mentioned in the reading]
+    - [Something] might suffer eg. my reputation might suffer
+    - these three points demostrate [the ideas presented in the reading] are in doubt